Whale Watching in Sydney: A Comprehensive Guide

 The Gap at South Head is a brilliant spot to wait for whales to pass the Sydney coast.

 You will have a better chance of seeing whales at the Gap lookout.
-However, while you are here, you really should do this walk.
+However, you really should do this walk while you are here.

 Getting there: Ferry to Watsons Bay, then a short walk to the coast.

-Tip: when you have worked up an appetite, check out the Tea Garden Cafe
+Tip: when you have worked up an appetite, check out the Watsons Bay Hotel.

 Malabar Headland National Park

-A little-visited park just south of Maroubra, this is a glorious spot to visit if you fancy combining a walk in the great outdoors with your whale watching session.
-You are likely to have the track pretty much to yourself mid-week and will wonder if you are still in Sydney.
+This is a glorious spot to visit if you fancy combining a walk in the great outdoors with your whale watching session.
+A little-visited park just south of Maroubra, you are likely to have the track pretty much to yourself mid-week and will wonder if you are still in Sydney.

 Getting there: Take the 399 bus from Museum Station, then a 1km walk into the park.